Job Hunting During a Recession

 Clearly showcase how much money you’ve brought to your company.
 Highlight exactly how much you’ve decreased costs.
 Stress specifically how the system/process you developed and implemented increased efficiency.

-These are things that should be listed on any strong resume and it is absolutely imperative to include on your resume during times of high unemployment associated with recessions.
+Including your achievements is essential on any strong resume and it is absolutely imperative to include on your resume during times of high unemployment associated with recessions.

 Networking is a strategy that should be in your quotidian bag of tricks; however, during challenging economic times it becomes essential.
 Short of personally knowing someone who can immediately help you gain employment, there are five types of networks to consider: 1) LinkedIn, 2) professional associations, 3) alumni networks, 4) personal/community networks, and 5) executive recruiters.